 World Lewy Body Dementia Day, January 28, 2025

-World Lewy Body Dementia Day will have its second annual celebration on January 28, 2025, birthday of renowned neurologist and neuropathologist Dr. Fritz Jacob Heinrich Lewy (1885-1950) for whom the aggregations of misfolded alpha-synuclein proteins in the brain, now known as Lewy Bodies, were named.
+Organizations from eleven countries collectively celebrate the second annual World Lewy Body Dementia Day on January 28, 2025.
+This is the birthday of renowned neurologist and neuropathologist Dr. Fritz Jacob Heinrich Lewy (1885-1950) for whom the aggregations of misfolded alpha-synuclein proteins in the brain, now known as Lewy Bodies, were named.

-Despite being one of the least well known form of dementia, Lewy Body Dementia (LBD) is believed to be the most common form of cognitive impairment after Alzheimer’s Disease, affecting 11 million people worldwide.
+Affecting 11 million people worldwide, Lewy Body Dementia (LBD) is believed to be the most common form of cognitive impairment after Alzheimer’s Disease.
 The number of individuals suffering with this condition is predicted to increase dramatically as life expectancy increases and diagnostic efficacy improves.
+Despite the vast number of people living with the condition, awareness is limited, resulting in millions more who remain without diagnosis and treatment.

-The impact of LBD is most striking when considering the effect it has on individuals and families, as well as the critical public health emergency caused by the number of people who cannot access long term care facilities because of the psychiatric and physical challenges of the condition.
-Countries around the world experience crises similar to those in the UK, where, in 2022, 11,000 people were evicted or refused placement in facilities, and ended up in hospitals or in family homes where care cannot be maintained without causing multiplied crises with medical staff, care partners, spouses and adult children who are completely unable to provide appropriate levels of care.
+The impact of LBD is most striking when considering the effect it has on individuals and families.
+The huge number of people who cannot find long term care facilities willing or able to accept them because of the psychiatric and physical challenges of the condition also creates a critical public health emergency.
+Crises in every country mirror those in the UK, where, in 2022, 11,000 people were evicted or refused placement in facilities, ending up in hospitals or in family homes.
+Data for other countries would be similar.
+This results in jeopardy for all involved since neither are experienced or staffed to be able to provide the high levels of care required.

-The cost of tragically common misdiagnosis is unsustainable in terms of public finance, healthcare, citizen’s health and community impact.
-The condition is accompanied by profound psychiatric symptoms including psychoses, while Parkinson’s Disease physical symptoms are nearly universal as well.
+The cost of tragically common misdiagnosis is unsustainable in terms of public finance, healthcare, personal suffering, citizen’s health and community impact.
+The condition is characterized by profound psychiatric symptoms which can become lethal if some medications for similar symptoms in other conditions are used.
+LBD also comes with the debilitating physical symptoms of Parkinson’s Disease are nearly universal.
 Collectively, the challenges of the condition frequently lead to hospitalization as they are far beyond the abilities for nearly all family and in-home care partners.

 MAKING A DIFFERENCE

-“There is a clear and present danger to individuals, families and the community, as well as an immeasurable burden put on public health staff and resources as a result of this condition,” said Lewy.ca founder Timothy Hudson.
-“World Lewy Body Day is a significant step forward to show the need to apply resources to this pressing issue and will make a profound difference to society.”
+“There is a clear and present danger to individuals, families and the community, as well as an immeasurable burden put on public health staff and resources as a result of this condition,” said Lewy Body Canada’s Hudson.
+“World Lewy Body Day helps raise awareness and celebrates the expanding international cooperation to make a difference everywhere.
+Join our efforts to help achieve the change that is so badly needed.”

 HOW YOU CAN HELP